Fundamentals of Math from an Advanced Standpoint

 This course was designed as a capstone experience to your mathematical preparation to teach high school math, by being the connection between your college courses and the topics you will teach in high school.
 However, this is not a pedagogy course, or even a math methods course, and it is not a repeat or review of high school math (though you may find yourself understanding better some of the topics and ideas you first saw in high school); in particular, you will have to prove theorems.

-Particular topics include real and complex numbers, functions, algebraic structures and solving equations, natural numbers, divisibility properties of integers and polynomials, and number fields.
+Particular topics include real and complex numbers, functions, algebraic structures and solving equations.
 (Note that geometry is part of a different course at UTEP.)

-We may skip some chapters, as announced in class.
+We may skip some sections, as announced in class.

 The textbook is required at all class meetings.

 Read each section that we cover in class, both before and after class.